Maximus-MA/OCaMLearn/Design.md

 ## Library Dependencies

-We primarily use standard OCaml libraries:
+- **Core**: We primarily use Array module which is wrapped as our Ndarray.

-- **Array**: For standard array manipulations.
-- **Stdlib**: For basic OCaml functions and utilities.

-These libraries are part of the OCaml standard library, so no additional testing is required for them.
+The Core library was widely used in this course, so no additional testing is required here*.\
+*Discussed with and approved by Prof. Scott Smith.